 --private-network-ip

-flag to specify a reserved internal IPv4 address when creating the instance:gcloud compute instances create VM_NAME --private-network-ip IP_ADDRESS
+flag to specify a reserved internal IPv4 address when you create the instance:gcloud compute instances create VM_NAME --private-network-ip IP_ADDRESS

 Replace the following: